Bonveeee/tailwind-miniproject/README.md

-# Tailwind Manage Landing Page
+## Tailwind Landing Page

-This is a project  am learning about tailwind css guided through a Tailwind Crash Course on YouTube by Brad Traversy.
+This is a mini- project am learning about tailwind css guided through a Tailwind Crash Course on YouTube by Brad Traversy.

 ultimate output
 ![Alt text](/img/screen.png?raw=true)

+## Installation
+To use this repo on your machine requires some simple steps
+- Open a terminal / command line interface on your computer
+- Clone the repo by using the following:

+        git clone git@github.com:Bonveeee/tailwind-miniproject.git

+- Be patient as it creates a copy on your local machine for you.
+- Change directory to the repo folder:

+        cd tailwind-miniproject

+- (Optional) Open it in ``Visual Studio Code``

+        code .
+- (Alternate Option) Open it in any editor of your choice.

-# Usage
+# Usage & Requirements

+### Node Js v18.13.0+

 Install dependencies (Tailwind)